kjosib/sophie/README.md

 I occasionally give talks on comp-sci concepts.
 Experience with audience reaction to the syntax and semantics of Sophie will guide further design development.
+It may seem a small thing, but algebra-style parentheses are much more clear to me than Lisp or Haskell style.

 ### Various forms of optimization